gkushang/cucumber-html-reporter/README.md

 ## Preview of HTML Reports

+Provide Cucumber JSON report file created from your framework and this module will create pretty HTML reports.
+Choose your best suitable HTML theme and dashboard on your CI with available HTML reporter plugins.

 1. [Bootstrap Theme Reports with Pie Chart][4]
 2. [Hierarchical Feature Structure Theme Reports With Pie Chart][3]
 3. [Foundation Theme Reports][5]